 Also improper conduct, for example hiding assets could lead to you being disqualified as a director.
 Obviously none of the above applies if you have given a personal guarantee over a debt.
 In which case your assets could well be at stake if you can’t meet that debt.

-A guarantor is someone who makes a pledge or promise to pay for someone else’s debt in instances where the debtor defaults on a financial obligation such as a loan, lease or mortgage etc.
+A guarantor is someone who makes a pledge or promises to pay for someone else’s debt in instances where the debtor defaults on a financial obligation such as a loan, lease or mortgage etc.

 If someone has signed as a guarantor and the business debts are included in the bankruptcy then the guarantor’s liability for the debt still remains and they will be asked for the remainder of the debt.
 Unfortunately, the individuals who guaranteed your business lease would become liable for it if you declared yourself bankrupt.